aaron-imbrock/aaronimbrock.com/INSTALL.md

 We're assuming a Debian derivitive here.
 Additionally we'll be using `Let's Encrypt!` and `NGINX`.

 0. Configure DNS so that the A Record points to your IP Address.
+Set a very low TTL until you're sure everything's working.
 1. `sudo apt install certbot python3-certbot-nginx`
 2. Confirm the existing `server_name` line is correct:
 ```bash